-Tim Santoro, one of the top assistant coaches and recruiters in the country, has been named the head women's soccer coach at NC State, Director of Athletics Debbie Yow announced on Friday, Nov.
-30. Santoro comes to the Wolfpack from Wake Forest, where he served as Associate Head Coach for the nationally-ranked Demon Deacons.
+Tim Santoro, one of the top assistant coaches and recruiters in the country, was named the head women's soccer coach at NC State on Nov.
+30, 2012.
+Santoro came to the Wolfpack from Wake Forest, where he served as Associate Head Coach for the nationally-ranked Demon Deacons.

 "First and foremost I want to thank Debbie Yow and Sherard Clinkscales for this opportunity to become the head coach at a tremendous university like NC State," said Santoro.
 "I'm excited to get this program back on the national scene where it was for so many years before.